PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Inflatable Kayaks

-While you can transport an inflated kayak, why risk punctures?
-I keep my Advanced Elements inflatable deflated in the truck bed, saving roof space for rigid boats.
+While you can transport inflated kayaks on a roof, deflating them and stowing them inside your vehicle eliminates puncture risks entirely.
+I keep my Advanced Elements inflatable deflated in the truck bed, reserving roof space for rigid boats that cannot fit inside.

 Sit-on-Top vs Sit-Inside Kayaks